-Local charitable organizations work hand-in-hand with volunteers of all ages and walks of life to offer everything from medical services to yard work to those in need — and the demand continues to grow.
+Local charitable organizations work hand-in-hand with volunteers of all ages and walks of life.

 Last year, more than 250 agencies using 60,000-plus volunteers contributed more than $3.3 million worth of services in McHenry County, according to the McHenry County Volunteer Center (MCVC).
 That number will be even larger this year.